From time to time, I get emails from other bloggers and industry leaders who are interested in writing a one-time guest post for the REtipster Blog.

 It’s nothing personal and I’m not trying to discourage you from marketing your product or service, but there is a very small box for the content that makes its way onto this blog.
 If you want to get a better feel for the posts that belong on the REtipster Blog, just browse through some of the Archives and you’ll get the idea.

-If you think you’ve got something worth submitting, feel free to contact Violeta (our guest content reviewer) via the form below about the next steps.
+If you think you’ve got something worth submitting, feel free to contact Rex (our managing editor) via the form below about the next steps.